Last updated on May 17th, 2021

-The direct Coombs test, also known as direct antiglobulin test (DAT) uses antibodies directed against human proteins (primarily immunoglobulin G [IgG] and complement [C3]) to detect whether these proteins are attached to the surface of RBCs.
+The direct Coombs test, also known as the direct antiglobulin test (DAT) uses antibodies directed against human proteins (primarily immunoglobulin G [IgG] and complement [C3]) to detect whether these proteins are attached to the surface of RBCs.
 This involves the addition of Coombs serum directly to a patient’s washed RBCs.

 The occurrence of agglutination means that the patient’s RBCs have been sensitized in vivo by the antibody.
 Direct Coombs testing is vital for diagnosing autoimmune hemolytic anemias such as;

 - hemolytic disease of the fetus and newborn (HDFN) and